Daniel Etim Effiong: Early life and education

-In his formative years, he attended St. Mary's Private School, Lagos Island, Lagos and afterwards advanced for his secondary education at Government College, Ikorodu, Lagos.
-He thereafter proceeded to the Federal University of Technology, Minna, Niger State, where he studied and obtained a first degree in chemical engineering.
-After a brief working period in the oil and gas industry as an engineer, he decided to switch careers and proceeded to study filmmaking, screenwriting and directing at AFDA Film School in South Africa and later undertook a course at the University of Johannesburg in filmmaking.
+He attended St. Mary's Private School in Lagos Island, Lagos State, followed by Government College, Ikorodu, also in Lagos State, for his secondary education.
+He obtained a degree in chemical engineering at the Federal University of Technology in Minna, Niger State.
+After a brief stint working as an engineer in the oil and gas industry, he went on to study filmmaking, screenwriting and directing at AFDA Film School in South Africa.